scapy.sessions module

 Default session: no stream decoding

-DEV: entry point.
-Will be called by sniff() for each received packet (that passes the filters).
+Will be called by sniff() to ask for a packet

 class scapy.sessions.IPSession(*args: Any, **kwargs: Any)[source]